Guide to FAFSA for Graduate Students

 When Will You Hear Back?

-The university will then review your FAFSA information and other documents and send you a financial aid award that details the scholarships, grants, and federal student loans you can receive.
+The graduate schools you apply to will then review your FAFSA information and other documents and send you a financial aid award letter that details the scholarships, grants, and federal student loans you are eligible to receive.
 You may receive your financial aid award not long after you receive your acceptance letter to the graduate school.
 However, every school is different, so it’s a good idea to ask the admission or financial aid office of your school for more information.

 Average Disbursed Amount